-The Manager may at its discretion limit the number of Units of any Sub-Fund redeemed on any Dealing Day to Units representing ten (10) per cent of the total Net Asset Value of that Sub-Fund on that Dealing Day.
+The Manager may at its discretion limit the number of Units of any Sub-Fund redeemed on any Dealing Day to Units representing ten (10) per cent of the total Net Asset Value of that Sub-Fund on that Dealing Day or such other amount as they may in their absolute discretion determine subject to the terms of this Prospectus.
 In this event, the limitation will apply pro rata so that all Unitholders wishing to have Units of that Sub-Fund redeemed on that Dealing Day realise the same proportion of such Units.
 Units not redeemed, but which would otherwise have been redeemed, will be carried forward for redemption on the next Dealing Day and will be dealt with pro rata (on a rateable basis) to redemption requests received subsequently.
 If requests for redemptions are so carried forward, the Administrator will inform the Unitholders affected.